Santa María del Naranco

-The church of St Mary at Mount Naranco (Iglesia de Santa María del Naranco; Ilesia de Santa María'l Narancu) is a pre-Romanesque Asturian building on the slope of Mount Naranco situated 3 km from Oviedo, northern Spain.
+The church of Saint Mary at Mount Naranco (Iglesia de Santa María del Naranco; Ilesia de Santa María'l Narancu) is a pre-Romanesque Asturian building on the slope of Mount Naranco situated 3 km from Oviedo, northern Spain.

 Ramiro I of Asturias ordered it to be built as a royal palace, part of a larger complex that also incorporated the nearby church of San Miguel de Lillo, 100 meters away.
 The palace was completed in 842 and had in part a religious function, being consecrated in 848.
 Its structural features, such as the barrel vault—with transverse ribs corresponding one-to-one with contraforts at the exterior, make it a clear precursor of the Romanesque construction.
-The exterior decorations, as well as the use of stilted arches mark the intended verticality of the composition.
+The exterior decorations, as well as the use of stilted arches, mark the intended verticality of the composition.

 It was declared a Monumento Nacional on 24 January 1885.
 Along with all other national monuments of Spain, it was classified as a Bien de Interés Cultural in June 1985.
 It was declared a World Heritage Site by UNESCO in December 1985.

 History

-Built as a recreational palace, it is situated on the southern side of Mount Naranco facing the city, and was originally part of a series of royal buildings located in the outskirts.
+Built as a recreational palace, it is situated on the southern side of Mount Naranco facing Oviedo, and was originally part of a series of royal buildings located in the outskirts.
 Its character as a civil building changed in the 12th century when it was converted into a church dedicated to St. Mary.
 The Palace of Santa María del Naranco, involved a significant stylistic, morphological, constructive and decorative renovation of Pre-Romanesque, supplementing it with new, innovative resources, representing a leap forward with respect to immediately previous periods.